 IMF Staff Concludes Visit to the Republic of Congo

-BRAZZAVILLE, Republic of the Congo, March 25, 2015/African Press Organization (APO)/ -- A team of the International Monetary Fund (IMF) led by Dalia Hakura, visited Brazzaville during March 17-23, 2015.
-The mission reviewed recent macroeconomic developments and the near-term outlook, and sought the authorities' input on the agenda for the 2015 Article IV consultation, planned for May 2015.
-The mission also took part in the joint BEAC/IMF regional conference on “Finance for All: Promoting Financial Inclusion in Central Africa,” chaired on the IMF side by African Department Deputy Director Anne-Marie Gulde-Wolf.
+BRAZZAVILLE, Republic of the Congo, November 20, 2014/African Press Organization (APO)/ -- A team of the International Monetary Fund (IMF) led by Ms. Dalia Hakura, Mission Chief for the Republic of Congo, visited Brazzaville during November 11−19, 2014.
+The mission reviewed recent macroeconomic developments and the near-term outlook, discussed the 2014 supplementary budget, the draft 2015 budget and sought the authorities' input on the agenda for the 2015 Article IV consultation with the Republic of Congo, planned for April 2015.

 At the end of the mission, Ms. Hakura made the following statement:

-“The mission met with the State Minister of Economy, Finance, Planning, Public Portfolio and Integration, Mr. Ondongo; Deputy Minister in Charge of Planning and Integration, Mr. Mokoko; National Director of the Central Bank, Mr. Ondaye; and other senior officials.
-Meetings were also held with representatives of the private sector and development partners.
+“The mission met with the State Minister of Economy, Finance, Planning, Public Portfolio and Integration, Mr. Ondongo, Minister at the Presidency in Charge of Territory Planning and Large Projects, Mr. Bouya, Special Advisor to the President, Mr. Gokana, Deputy Minister in Charge of Planning and Integration, Mr. Mokoko, National Director of the Central Bank, Mr. Ondaye, and other senior officials.
+The mission also met with representatives of the private sector, civil society, and development partners.